How will Israel try to stop Iran's nuclear progress?

 He will have, many times, weighed up the pros and cons of sending Israeli planes across hostile territory to carry out bombing raids against Iranian nuclear facilities.

-On at least two previous occasions - in Iraq and Syria - Israel is believed to have successfully bombed and destroyed nuclear sites on enemy soil.'Not pleasant'
+On at least two previous occasions - in Iraq and Syria - Israel is believed to have successfully bombed and destroyed nuclear sites on enemy soil.

 But Ehud Barak knows that attacking Iran would be an entirely different proposition.